Institutional Research & Planning

 Nathasha has a B.Soc.Sc.
 (Economics) from the University of Ottawa, and an M.A. in Economics from the University of Victoria.

-Jie (Joyce) Bai , Analyst
+Jie (Joyce) Bai , Analyst (on leave)

 Jie Bai began working at Carleton University in January 2009.
 She had previously worked as a research assistant at the Centre for Public Management, where her primary role was to perform research, data gathering, and preliminary analysis in the area of organizational risk analysis.